AU-Master-Thesis/thesis/sections/3-methodology/study-1/graph-representation.typ

     pub type Graph = petgraph::stable_graph::StableGraph<Node, (), Undirected, IndexSize>;
     ```
   ],
   caption: [How the `Graph` type is defined in the reimplementation.
 It is defined as type alias over a `StableGraph` data structure parameterized by a `Node` enum.
 No data is associated with the edges in the graph so the _unit_ type `()` is used for data associated with edges. `IndexSize` is a type parameter for the upperbound of the number of nodes the graph can hold.
-In the experiments, see @s.results, no individual factorgraph ever held more more than $794$ nodes#footnote[Happens in Circle Experiment with $N_R = 50$, when all robots form a fully connected graph near the center], so a bound of $2^16 - 1 = 65535$ was plenty sufficient, and is more compact in memory than the next possible alternative  $ u 32 = 2^32 - 1$.]
+In the experiments, see @s.results, no individual factorgraph ever held more more than $794$ nodes#footnote[Happens in Circle Experiment with $N_R = 50$, when all robots form a fully connected graph near the center of the circle.], so a bound of $2^16 - 1 = 65535$ was plenty sufficient, and is more compact in memory than the next possible alternative  $ u 32 = 2^32 - 1$.]
 )<lst.graph-representation>

+Another key motivation for using a graph data structure that fully owns all its nodes is that it maps more faithfully to the conditions an implementation would have to meet for deployment in a real-world multi-robot scenario. #k[expand on what is advantageous about this structure]

+When the algorithm is deployed across multiple computing units the use of bidirectional `std::shared_ptr` is no longer feasiable.
+The reason for this is straightforward.
+Pointers are addresses into virtual memory that are only meaningful/valid within the context of the computer process that created the pointer.
+When the algorithm is split across multiple hosts, it runs on multiple processes and hence there would be more than one virtual memory.
+Furthermore the use of pointers as identifiers would limit its capability to work across heterogenous computer units as you would be limited to one of 32 bit or 64 bit architectures.
+32 bit are common for in embedded devices.
+For the algorithm to work with the bidirectional structure an RPC abstraction would be needed.
+Where the node is instead an abstract interface with two implementors; an owned variant for the nodes that belong to the robots factorgraph, such as obstacle factors.
+And a proxy variant that used the Proxy structural pattern that would forward read and write calls to communication stack used between the robots.

+- Although no real world experiments have been performed as part of this thesis, ... it was still believed important ... to better assess the practical feasibility of the algorithm outside of simulation.

+#line(length: 100%, stroke: red + 1em)

+#k[
+  Le Chat

+Another key motivation for using a graph data structure that fully owns all its nodesthat it maps more faithfully to the conditions an implementation would have to meet for deployment in a real-world multi-robot scenario.

+In this graph representation, each robot is depicted as a node that fully owns its connections, mirroring how each robot would independently perceive and interact with other robots in a distributed environment.
+This ensures that each robot maintains an accurate and autonomous representation of its surroundings, which is essential for effective coordination and communication in a multi-robot system.

+In contrast, alternative representations using bidirectional std::shared_ptr do not align well with the realities of multi-robot deployments.
+This method relies on shared ownership of connections, which is impractical in scenarios where robots operate on different hosts or separate processes on the same host.
+Shared pointers are not designed to function across distinct memory spaces, leading to significant limitations in real-world applications.

+The graph structure's independence in node ownership mirrors the operational environment of multi-robot systems more accurately, facilitating seamless interactions and robust performance across diverse deployment conditions.
+This fidelity to real-world scenarios makes this approach superior for practical implementations.
+]

-#jonas[Stil no need to read beyond this point.
+#jonas[Still no need to read beyond this point.
 If you do you will sucked into the singularity.]
 // u32 denotes the space of possible indices i.e. $2^32 - 1$

+One idea kept from the additional work is too use additional memory to store additional indices arrays.
+Each factorgraph store a vector of indices for variable nodes, one for factor nodes, and then one for each distinct factor variant.
+This is done as an cheap optimisation  ... given the memory footprint is low, see above to speed up to speed up iteration for queries only requiring access to the variables or factors. #kristoffer[Refer to the steps in the theory section ] #kristoffer[Another example to refer to is the section about visualization systems.]

+- used and expanded upon with arrays per factor kind